 Days 12 -14 – Cozumel

-Cozumel is an island lying off the coast of the Yucatan peninsula, about half an hours ferry ride from Playa del Carmen.
+Cozumel is an island lying off the coast of the Yucatan peninsula.
+It is about a half an hour ferry ride from Playa del Carmen.
 Much larger than Isla Mujeres, it actually has it’s own small international airport.
-The biggest draw for me to Cozumel is that it is known for the world class diving, and so I wanted to get in 2 days of diving before leaving.
-I went out 2 consecutive mornings with Eco Divers Cozumel which was great fun as it was small groups and experienced divers.
+The biggest draw for me to Cozumel is that it is known as one of the best places to dive in the world, and I wanted to get in 2 days of diving before leaving.
+I went out 2 consecutive mornings with Eco Divers Cozumel.
+It was great fun thanks to small groups and experienced divers.
 The dives were long, the water was clear, and the marine life was everywhere!

 The afternoons were spent lazing by the pool of the hotel which I highly recommend – Casa Mexicana.
 They had a great breakfast, and our room had a lovely little balcony overlooking the mainland.
 It is also about 5 minutes walking distance from the main square.
 If diving is not your thing, there are many other things to do in Cozumel.
 There are plenty of boat trips which will take you to some nice snorkel spots, or you can just enjoy the views.
 You can also rent a car or motorbike and explore the island further.

-Day 14 meant it was time to hop on the ferry and head back to Playa del Carmen, where we jumped on an ADO bus direct to Cancun airport to catch out flight home!
+Day 14 meant it was time to hop on the ferry and head back to Playa del Carmen.
+We jumped on an ADO bus direct to Cancun airport to catch out flight home!

 Return ferry to Cozumel for 2 – 800 / 2 nights Casa Mexicana – 3000 / 2 days diving for 2 (4 dives each) – 5600 / Food and Drink – 1342 / Bus Playa del Carmen to Cancun Airport for 2 – 400 = 11,142